HiDeoo/ts-playground-block/README.md

 It is currently not possible to customize the options, e.g. the TypeScript version, of the TypeScript Playground GitHub Block directly from Markdown but some sort of "instance" state allowing this kind of customization is on the roadmap.

 ## Examples

-> **Note**
->
-> The examples below require a GitHub account with access to the GitHub Blocks technical preview.
-Some screenshots are provided as an alternative.

 - [Embedded in a README file.](https://blocks.githubnext.com/HiDeoo/ts-playground-block/blob/main/examples/README.md)
 - [As a file renderer for a TypeScript file.](https://blocks.githubnext.com/HiDeoo/ts-playground-block/blob/main/examples/basic.ts)